How GDP Data Quality Ratings Are Produced

 As an illustration of the importance of resources in the collection of data, few have shown with greater clarity the nature of the problem than Morten Jerven in his book Poor Numbers, 2013, based on actual visits to statistics offices in Africa.
 To quote Jerven: “This book has shown that the most basic metric of development , GDP, should not be treated as an objective number but rather as a number that is the product of a process in which a range of arbitrary and controversial assumptions are made.
 As a result the metric should be used with the utmost care.
 The quality of this number depends on the state of the system that produces the statistics and this system is deficient in many poor countries.”
 This problem is not confined to Africa but is evident in countries on all continents.

-The score for this component of the DQR is derived from the United Nations Human Development Index (HDI).
-We use the HDI as a proxy for assessing the availability of economic resources in national statistics offices.
+The score for this component of the DQR is derived from the World Bank Statistical Capacity Index.
+We use this index as a proxy for assessing the availability of economic resources in national statistics offices.
 In theory, the larger the resources devoted to statistics offices, the better the quality of statistics.
-That is, the higher the HDI, the higher the country’s score.
+That is, the higher the index, the higher the country’s score.
 This is a proxy measure.
-We know of no research that measures the precise relationship between the HDI and the reliability of economic data.
-However we believe there is a strong likelihood based on common sense (and research such as that undertaken by Jervens and others) that countries with a high HDI are likely to produce more accurate data.

 Governments interfere with the production and dissemination of basic economic data in many ways.
 Attempts in Greece to prosecute and potentially jail the man hired by the IMF to sort out the corrupt mess of Greek economic data is perhaps the most egregious recent example.
 See: A Statistician’s Ordeal: The Case of Andreas Georgiou.